Appias drusilla

 Appias drusilla, the Florida white or tropical white, is a butterfly in the family Pieridae.
 It is found in tropical America from Brazil north to southern peninsular Florida and the Florida Keys and Antilles.
 It frequently visits coastal Texas and is a rare stray to Nebraska and Colorado.
 The habitat consists of tropical lowland evergreen or semideciduous forests.

+Description

 The wingspan is 53–77 mm.
 Males are solid white on both the upper and lower surfaces of the wings except for a narrow edging of black along the forewing costal margin.
 The female has two forms: the dry-season form is all white and the wet-season form has black along the forewing costal margin and a yellow-orange upper hindwing.
 The dry-season form is on wing from October to April and the wet-season form from May to September.
 They feed on flower nectar from a variety of weeds and garden plants including Lantana and Eupatorium.

-The larvae feed on Brassicaceae species, including Drypetes lateriflora and Capparis flexuosa in Florida.
+The larvae feed on glucosinolate-containing plant species from the Capparaceae, Cleomaceae, and Putranjivaceae families (excluding Brassicaceae), including Drypetes lateriflora and Capparis flexuosa in Florida.
 They are shade loving and feed during the night and on cloudy days.